MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/create-a-bot-commands-menu.md

 * Keep it simple: The bot menu is meant to present the key capabilities of your bot.
 * Keep it short: Menu options shouldn’t be extremely long and complex natural language statements - they should be simple commands.
-* Always available: Bot menu actions/commands should be always invokable, regardless of the state of the conversation or the dialog the bot is in.
+* Always available: Bot menu actions/commands should be always invocable, regardless of the state of the conversation or the dialog the bot is in.